Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Solomon Thompson, senior

-Avery Zheng, junior
+Avery Zheng, senior

 Denver